-Fire up a round of spicy jalapeño margaritas!
-If you’re a tequila lover and you like spicy food—the spicy jalapeño margarita won’t disappoint.
+Fire up a round of spicy jalapeno margaritas!
+If you’re a tequila lover and you like spicy food—then this spicy margarita recipe will not disappoint.

 Patty and I went to one of my favorite cocktail bars in Boston called ‘Drink.’
 The allure is they don’t have a cocktail menu.
 Instead, you tell the bartender what flavors you like or what you’re in the mood for, and they will surprise you with a cocktail using the elements you describe.

 Anyway, when it was my turn to order I said I wanted something with tequila, to which our bartender replied with “how do you feel about spicy?”
 And of course, I said let’s rock and roll.
-The drink was a spicy jalapeño infused tequila cocktail served straight up in a martini glass.
+The drink was a jalapeno infused tequila cocktail served straight up in a martini glass.
 From that moment on, I found myself craving spicy cocktails.
-I’ve tried spicy manhattans, spicy chocolate martinis, and now the spicy jalapeño margarita.
-You’d be surprised how popular spicy cocktails are.
-It’s a rather unique way to mix up a cocktail, but if done with just the right amount of spiciness, it’s a very refreshing twist.